 Today, the fort is preserved and maintained by ASI.
 The fort does not see many visitors as the tag of haunted keeps the tourists and locals away from this place.
 Many believe the curse of the Sufi saint still works and that’s why no one wants to visit the fort.

+The Architecture of Tughlaqabad Fort.
 The architecture of the fort is such that it will leave you awestruck.
-It is distinguished into two sections - one section comprises the citadel and the other has the palatial residences.
-The entire construction is done on granite and covers 6km of land.
+It is divided into two sections - one section comprises the citadel and the other has the palatial residences.
+The entire construction is done on granite and covers 6 km of land.

+Tughlaqabad Fort - Haunted!.
 The fort has a rich history and because the place was ruled by Ghiyas-ud-din, Tughlaq locals share many stories about him.
 Historians claim that Ghiyasudin was quite happy with the design and construction of the fort.
-He ordered all the laborers of the region to build this fort which disappointed a Sufi Saint, Hazarat Nizamuddin Aulia as the construction of a Baoli (well) got impacted by this decision.
+He ordered all the labourers of the region to build this fort which disappointed a Sufi Saint, Hazarat Nizamuddin Aulia, as the construction of a Baoli (well) got impacted by this decision.
 Many believe that he then cursed the king and as a result of it, the place got abandoned and got the tag of haunted after some years.

-The tomb is built up in the main center of the fort.
+Artificial Lake.
+The tomb is built up in the main centre of the fort.
 The fort also features an artificial man-made lake that was visited and admired by tourists for its beauty.
 At present, the lake has been transformed into the Mehrauli-Badarpur road.

+Tomb of Ghiyas-ud-Din Tughlaq.
 Tomb of Ghiyas-ud-Din Tughlaq is on the entryway and has been built upon the red sandstone.
 Alongside this, one can also explore the lush green lawns.
-Built-up in the center of the fort complex, the construction of the tomb is such that the voice gets amplified here.
+Built-up in the centre of the fort complex, the construction of the tomb is such that the voice gets amplified here.

-ISKCON temple is approx. 9km from the fort.
+Enjoy the Pandava Ekadasi in ISKCON Temple, Delhi.
+ISKCON temple is approx. 9 km from the fort.
 One may visit the temple via any locally available transport.
 The temple celebrates the Pandava Ekadashi in a very grand manner.
 Apart from that, one may also visit the temple which comprises a Vedic museum, a library, a restaurant, and a gift store.

 The ideal time to visit the fort is between October to March as the weather is good during this time.
 The fort remains open on all 7 days of the week and the entry time is 09:00 am to 05:00 pm.